- The Crypto Fire

 Regular Backups: Periodically back up your wallet data to avoid losing access due to device failure.

-Hardware Security Modules (HSMs): Used by institutions, these devices provide tamper-resistant environments for managing cryptographic keys.
+Hardware Security Modules (HSMs): Institutional-grade crypto custody often uses Hardware Security Modules managed under strict policies.
+These devices provide tamper-resistant environments for managing cryptographic keys.

 XI.
 The Role of Regulation